severinbratus/fractal-viewer/rec-main/README.md

 # Factorial with a recursive main routine

 Originated as a joke, since we wondered if it is possible to write an implementation of factorial that has no subroutines alongside the main routine.
-It is.
+It is possible.

 When x86 programs assembled by `gcc` are called from the command-line, `argc` (the argument count) is contained in the `%rdi` register.
 The main routine recursively calls itself, while decrementing `%rdi` on each subsequent call.